rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 The little bump centered around 23 years old is showing that NBA salaries are rewarding the rare combination of low age and high experience.
-After an age of about 28, the negatives of age overtakes benefit from experience.
+After an age of about 28, the negatives of age overtake the benefits of experience.